alienmelon/JUMP_SCARES_FOR_YOUR_WEBSITE/README.md

 # JUMP_SCARES_FOR_YOUR_WEBSITE.js
 Welcome to JUMP_SCARES_FOR_YOUR_WEBSITE.js!

 Run this haunted javascript to add a terrifying ghost to your website.
 Your visitors will be kept in a constant state of suspense!
+[CLICK HERE](http://tetrageddon.com/scaresoft/) for a live demo.

 Features include:
 * Jump scares